 SMI also offers a large number of single-subject courses for further education of teachers in music and other fields.

-SMI is located in the centre of Stockholm in a historic school building from 1912.
-SMI is a small university college where you get to know everyone and share classes with students from various programmes in pedagogical and artistic projects.
+SMI is located at Campus Flemingsberg, in Huddinge south of Stockholm.
+Campus Flemingsberg comprises four other university colleges (University College of Södertörn, Karolinska Institute Royal Technical College and Red Cross University College), with access to the facilities and service you would expect of a modern university campus.
+Despite this, SMI is a small university college where you get to know everyone and share classes with students from various programmes in pedagogical and artistic projects.

 SMI offers a three-year, full-time study undergraduate program to qualify you as an instrumental or song teacher in schools of music and arts or other types of schools.
 The program leads to a Bachelor of Music Education: Instrumental or song teaching (180 ECTS credits).

 To be accepted to the Advanced Study program (two years full-time study) you are required to have a Bachelor of Arts or a Bachelor of Education, or equivalent education or work experience.
 Programs of Advanced Study offered include a Graduate Diploma in Logonomy: Voice and speech pedagogy with a focus on aesthetics (120 ECTS credits) and a Graduate Diploma in Music Education: Instrumental or song teaching (120 ECTS credits).